COVID-19: Getting Your Lifts Ready for Building Reopening

-In most cases, it won’t be possible to achieve a 2-metre distance between lift users.
+In most cases, it won’t be possible to achieve the required distance between lift users.
 The UK Government recommends the following:

 - Reducing maximum occupancy for lifts, providing hand sanitiser for the operation of lifts and encouraging use of stairs wherever possible.